keboola/component-mysql-multi-schema/component_config/configuration_description.md

 - **`tables`** - List of tables that will be downloaded from each schema - must have same structure.
   - `name` - table name
   - `incremental_fetch` - true/false, if set to true the extractor will always continue from the last point defined by the index column value.
 Default is `true` if omitted.
+  - `incremental_loading` - true,false.
+Default is `true`.
+If false the output table will be overwritten with current result, otherwise upserted based on the primary key.
   - `columns` - array of column names, if empty all available columns downloaded
   - `pkey` - array or single name of the primary key column to support incremental fetching
   - `sort_key` - only used with incremental fetch, parameters of a column that should be used for incremental fetching => each new record has larger or equal value